-Learned wavelet image compression provides a flexible framework: A 3D version of iWave++ \cite{Xue2021} has been employed for lossless and lossy medical image compression.
+Learned wavelet image compression provides a flexible framework.
+A 3D version of iWave++ \cite{Xue2021} has been employed for lossless and lossy medical image compression, that is, for coding 3D volume data without temporal information.
 An extension through an affine wavelet transform module further improved volumetric image compression performance \cite{Xue2023}.
-Hereby, the low- and highpass subbands obtained from the lifting scheme are re-scaled by an affine map computed based on the output of the prediction and update filters.
+The low- and highpass subbands obtained from the lifting scheme are re-scaled by an affine map computed based on the output of the prediction and update filters.

 Dong \etal \cite{Dong2022} proposed a partly trainable wavelet video coder that follows a ''t+2D'' decomposition structure.
 First, they perform a temporal wavelet transform taken from \cite{Liu2017}.
-Afterwards, they code the obtained temporal subbands by a trainable entropy parameter estimation module that largely takes over the structure of iWave++.
-Additionally, Dong \etal enable quality scalability via bitplane coding.
-In this paper, we focus on a trainable temporal wavelet transform instead to obtain a fully CNN-based wavelet video coder.
+Afterwards, they code the obtained temporal subbands using a trainable entropy parameter estimation module that largely takes over the structure of iWave++.
+In addition, Dong \etal enabled quality scalability via bitplane coding.
+This paper focuses on a trainable temporal wavelet transform instead to obtain a fully CNN-based wavelet video coder.